Who are we?

 The United States Institute of Peace

-The United States Institute of Peace is a national, nonpartisan, independent institute, founded by Congress and dedicated to the proposition that a world without violent conflict is possible, practical and essential for U.S. and global security.
+The United States Institute of Peace is a national, nonpartisan, independent institute, established by Congress, dedicated to realizing the proposition that a world without violent conflict is possible, practical, and essential to U.S. and global security.
 In conflict zones abroad, the Institute works with local partners to prevent, mitigate, and resolve violent conflict.
-To reduce future crises and the need for costly interventions, USIP works with governments and civil societies to build local capacities to manage conflict peacefully.
-The Institute pursues its mission by linking research, policy, training, analysis and direct action to support those who are working to build a more peaceful, inclusive world.
+To reduce future crises, USIP works with governments and civil society to build local capacity for the peaceful resolution of conflict.
+The Institute fulfills its mission by combining research, policy, training, analysis, and direct action to support those working to build a more peaceful and inclusive world.

 Institute for Peace and Common Ground